-Making risotto in the Instant Pot pressure cooker saves a lot of time compared to the traditional method of preparation!
+Making risotto in the Instant Pot saves a lot of time compared to the traditional method of preparation!
 It’s creamy, easy, and delicious!

 Note: This post may contain affiliate links for your convenience.
 You can read my full disclosure policy here.

 Sometimes I think I must have been Italian in another life.
 I mean, really, what is not to love about Italian cuisine?

 Now, I’ve never actually been to Italy (yet!), and I realize that much of what we consider to be Italian food is a bit Americanized, but still–bread, cheese, pasta, sauce–it’s just all so good!

 I’ve loved risotto for a while now.
 I first began making it myself several years ago, and I love that it is a pretty versatile food.